fabston/Telegram-Support-Bot/README.md

 </p>

 ## About
-The **Telegram Support Bot** 📬 helps you to manage and organize your support inquiries using the [`pyTelegramBotAPI`](https://github.com/eternnoir/pyTelegramBotAPI) libary.
+The **Telegram Support Bot** 📬 helps you to manage and organize your support inquiries.

 ## Features
 - **Text**, **Photos**, **Documents** and **Stickers** are being forwarded